Cross-AZ deployment and operations

 • Dedicated master nodes: Three dedicated master nodes are required for multi-AZ stability.

-Upgrade to multi-AZ (V3 clusters only)
+Upgrade from single-AZ to multi-AZ (V3 deployment architecture clusters only)

 1. Before you upgrade, verify the following: